KEEN.DRY: Waterproof Your Rainy-Day Hikes

 Yup, April showers bring May flowers.
 They also bring fewer crowds to the trails.
 We like both of those things a lot, so we tend to get out there in any weather.
 Plus, a rainy day creates its own kind of beauty and offers a new perspective from a favorite trail.

 But having wet feet is not a beautiful thing, which leads us to waterproof shoes, and our waterproof membrane that lets perspiration out without letting water in.
 It’s part magic, part microscopic wonder.

-Our signature waterproof technology is called KEEN.DRY.
+Our proprietary waterproof technology is called KEEN.DRY.
 You might think that it’s something applied to the outside of the shoe, but it’s actually a membrane that seals out water from the inside.
 Imagine an ultra-thin “bootie.”
 There’s no place for water to get in.

 KEEN.DRY works great on its own, but it never hurts to set it up for success with a few extra steps:

 PFAS-free water repellency: While KEEN.DRY works from the inside to prevent water from getting in, a water repellent helps rain bead off from the outside so it doesn’t soak into the material.
 We use a PFAS-free alternative that repels water without using harmful chemicals.

 Boot vs. shoe height: A mid height hiking boot will give you more protection than a low hiking shoe.
 With a little extra height, crossing creeks and splashing through puddles reduces the risk of water getting in through the collar.

 Socks: Wool naturally wicks moisture away from the skin.
 So whether you’re wearing waterproof shoes or not, merino wool socks will keep your feet drier longer.